pacemade/inmyshoes/_profiles/91Jessica Carlo.md

 I usually like..
 I don't know.
 A rule of thumb is to not… don’t give advice.
 Cause I dunno, who the fuck gives advice anymore?
 Unless you’re Donald Trump. [laughs] Always be applying.
 When you’re at a job, don’t get comfortable: always be applying, always be interviewing.
 Always see what the market has in store for you, and how you fit the needs of another company thats not your current company.
 Basically see if there’s demand for your skills so that you can stay confident, and you just know that like… “Yo, this is nothing.”
 That’s how you shift from fear and scarcity to abundance, you have options.
 It’s like when you don’t have a lot going for you, you’ll take anybody, right?
 Like one person. when you it going for you, and you have all these “suitors” that are willing to… you know… you get to choose.
 But that’s not what I really wanted to say, just filling in the silence. [laughs]

-One thing I pinned to my Twitter profile: “People don’t suffer from depression, depression is  symptom.
+One thing I pinned to my Twitter profile: “People don’t suffer from depression, depression is a symptom.
 Many depressed people suffer from forsaking their dreams and passions for ideals and beliefs society has afflicted them with.
 People are not answering their calling, not following their hearts.”
 Long story short, there’s a Hamlet quote, “To thine own self be true.”
 I’ve heard it so many times that I consider it synchronistic.
 CEO’s dad the other day was like, “To thine own self be true.”
 I’m like, “Why is everyone saying this quote when it’s my favorite one of all time?”
 These are the people that are going to champion <i>Jess</i>.